idleberg/node-makensis-cli/README.md

 ```
 ____

-Let's generate a demo script we can use in the following steps
+Okay, we have to create a demo script we can use in the following steps.
+Take special note of the `!warning`!

 ```sh
 $ printf "OutFile demo.exe\n\nSection\n!warning\nSectionEnd" > demo.nsi
 ```
 ____

-Compile script
+Compile our new script

 ```sh
 $ makensis-cli compile demo.nsi